 Lottie Paris and the Best Place by Angela Johnson

 Two young kids, each entirely engrossed in their own very different interests, find common ground when they meet at the library and realize how much they both love it.

 This very simple book takes a group of kids through the day waiting for their bus.
 It’s easy and rhymes, and is great for younger children.
 The cast of characters has an array of skin colors in a story about something very “every day” for most children.

 Miguel and the Grand Harmony by Matt de la Pena

-This is a lovely book, written more in prose than in the form a story and with colorful illustrations, about how music lives in all of us and in everywhere.
-The story is narrated by the voice of music, and it’s a great way to share about the power of music in our relationships.
+This is a lovely book, written more in prose than in the form a story and with colorful illustrations, about how music lives in all of us and everywhere.
+The story is narrated by the voice of music, and it’s a great way to share the power of music in our relationships.

 Juna’s Jar by Jane Bahk

 Juna and her friend Hector spend many days at the park filling her kimchi jar with fun things like grasshoppers and butterflies.
 One day, Hector moves away and Juna is very sad.
 She tries to fill her jar with things to keep her occupied, but quickly everything in the jar outgrows the space and she has to let it go.
 The jar is a symbol of Juna’s happiness and her struggle to be happy with her best friend gone.
 One day, a new neighbor finds Juna in the park and the two become friends, leaving Juna with a jar that is always full of something special.